izm20/all-in-one-media-server/README.md

 # All-In-One Media Server with Docker

 This repository provides a Docker Compose configuration for setting up a comprehensive media server environment using Docker containers.
-The configuration includes various media management tools such as Plex, Sonarr, Radarr, Bazarr, Overseerr, Tautulli, Flaresolverr, and VPN for secure network connectivity.
+The configuration includes various media management tools such as Plex, Sonarr, Radarr, Bazarr, Overseerr, Tautulli, Flaresolverr, VPN for secure network connectivity, Netdata for system monitoring, and Watchtower for automatic container updates.

 ## Table of Contents